 Though the first digital watch was American, it was Japan that took the concept, improved it, and made it cheaper.
 Seiko, naturally, led the charge and was soon one of the biggest watchmakers in the world.
 The groundbreaking company smartly opted to make both quartz analog and digital watches, helping them to continue to dominate a market they helped invent.

 To appreciate the huge transformation that quartz watches ushered in is to understand how a quartz watch works, and that first requires briefly discussing how watches in general operate.

 The original clocks used a mix of swinging pendulums and gears to keep track of seconds and then calculate up to count out minutes and hours.
 The revelation that pendulums were an ideal tool for keeping accurate time was first made by Galileo Galilei, perhaps best known for being the man whose defense of heliocentrism led to his house arrest for the rest of his life.

 Pendulums are, indeed, handy, but hardly practical to wear on your wrists.
 Mechanical watches replaced them with escapements and oscillators.
 These two parts work together like a pendulum, tracking the passing of time through back-and-forth movements.
 For centuries, that was the most accurate means of keeping time.
 Then quartz oscillations were discovered.

-Quartz is the second most common mineral on earth, but aside for its abundance, its most important feature is that it is piezoelectric.
-When electricity is sent through a quartz crystal, it vibrates, or oscillates.
+Quartz is the second most common mineral on earth, but aside from its abundance, its most important feature is that it is piezoelectric.
+When electricity is sent through a quartz crystal, it vibrates or oscillates.
 The frequency at which quartz crystals oscillate, always 32,678 times per second, is used to determine the passage of time.